TitiFix/Geneweb2/docs/ged/Ged.ANCESTRAL_FILE_NUMBER.md

 ## Abstract
 A unique permanent record number of an individual record contained in the Family History Department's Ancestral File.
+:wastebasket: Since the discontinuation of the GEDCOM standard by familysearch, this record is no longer useful.

 ## GEDCOM syntax and proprietary extensions